leplusorg/docker-csv/README.md

 ## Help

-To know more command line options of one of the csvtk command:
+To know more command-line options of one of the csvtk command:

 ```bash
 docker run --rm --net=none leplusorg/csv csvsql -h